realworldocaml/book/en/02-guided-tour.md

 ;;
 ```

+The `**` operator used above is for raising a floating-point number to
+a power.

 This is just a first taste of pattern matching.
 Pattern matching is a
 pervasive tool in OCaml, and as you'll see, it has surprising power.